network overlays

 No hierarchy in MAC addresses

-There is also no hierarchy in MAC addressing.
-Unlike Layer 3 networks, where you can have summarization and hierarchy addressing, MAC addresses are flat.
-Creating several thousand hosts to a single broadcast domain will create large forwarding information tables.
+MAC addressing also lacks hierarchy.
+Unlike Layer 3 networks, which allow summarization and hierarchy addressing, MAC addresses are flat.
+Adding several thousand hosts to a single broadcast domain will create large forwarding information tables.

 Because end hosts are potentially not static, they are likely to be attached and removed from the network at regular intervals, creating a high rate of change in the control plane.
-You can, of course, have a large Layer 2 data center with multiple tenants if they don’t need to communicate with each.
+Of course, you can have a large Layer 2 data center with multiple tenants if they don’t need to communicate with each other.

 The shared services requirements, such as WAAS or load balancing, can be solved by spinning up the service VM in the tenant’s Layer 2 broadcast domain.
 This design will hit scaling and management issues.
 There is a consensus to move from a Layer 2 design to a more robust and scalable Layer 3 design.

-But why is there still a need for Layer 2 in the data center topologies?
+But why is Layer 2 still needed in data center topologies?
 One solution is Layer 2 VPN with EVPN.
-But first, let us have a look at Cisco DFA.
+But first, let us look at Cisco DFA.

 The Requirement for Layer 2 in Data Center Network Design